-I took the “after” pictures while on a bike trip from the Bronx to my uncle’s condo in Bridgeport, CT.
-It was off-season, so Playland Amusement Park was closed and the boardwalk was nearly empty which I think is the best way to view the lovely Art Deco design, which looks practically unchanged from nearly a century ago when it was first built.
+I took the “after” pictures while on a bike trip from the Bronx to my uncle’s condo in Bridgeport, CT in the spring of 2017.
+It was off-season, so Playland Amusement Park was closed and the boardwalk was nearly empty.
+I think that is actually the best way to view the lovely Art Deco design, which looks practically unchanged from nearly a century ago when it was first built.

 I’m surprised there wasn’t a replica of the Zoltar machine there.
 I’ll bet you could charge ten bucks a pop and people would pay it… hoping something magical would happen to them.
 But if you are in dire need to have a mechanical man tell your fortune, there’s a company that sells Zoltar machines for retail and personal use.
-In fact, there used to be one of these machines in NYC outside of Gem Spa on the corner of 2nd Avenue and St. Marks Place, but it seems to be gone now.
-There is one Zoltar that remains in Coney Island near the Wonder Wheel, and a few weeks before the 2016 elections, some anonymous artists created an animatronic fortune-telling Trump machine in the same style of Zoltar that was moved around the streets of NYC.
+In fact, there used to be one of these machines in NYC outside of Gem Spa on the corner of 2nd Avenue and St. Marks Place, but it got removed a few years back and relocated to OMG Pizza in Bushwick, Brooklyn.
+There appears to be other Zoltar machines floating around the city, including one in Coney Island near the Wonder Wheel, and a few weeks before the 2016 elections, some anonymous artists created an animatronic fortune-telling Trump machine in the same style of Zoltar that was moved around the streets of NYC.